Annoor-Hospital/pacsquery/README.md

 Description
 -----------
-This module provides a URL-based query to a PACS system, retrieving a studies according to patient ID and returning a list of matched studies with a collection of queried fields.
+This module provides a URL-based query to a PACS system, retrieving studies according to patient ID and returning a list of matched studies with a collection of queried fields.

 The connection to the PACS system should be configured via the pacsquery.pacsConfig OpenMRS globalProperty.
 Studies can be retrieved by going to `http://HOSTIP/openmrs/module/pacsquery/query.form?patientid=204586`.
 Fields can be configured using the pacsquery.retrieveTags globalProperty.

-The responce JSON is built using the JSONWriter component of dcm4che.
+The response JSON is built using the JSONWriter component of dcm4che.
 What is returned is a list of objects, each object representing a study.
-Each study is itself a collect of key value pairs, where keys are 8-charecter strings of DICOM tags.
+Each study is itself a collect of key value pairs, where keys are 8-character strings of DICOM tags.
 Corresponding values are an object containing "vr" and "Value".

 Example: